ALICHOUCHENE/STM32f4-Low-Level-Programming/README.md

 # STM32f4-Low-Level-Programming
-Low Level Programming And direct Register Manipulation Navigating the microntroller reference manual and datasheet to build peripheral drivers and firmware using the STM32 Low-Layer APIs.
+Low Level Programming And direct Register Manipulation.

+Navigating the microntroller reference manual and datasheet to build peripheral drivers and firmware using the STM32 Low-Layer APIs.

 - Software needed :